History

 Heartwood Regional Theater Company (HRTC) was founded in September 2003 with the primary purpose of promoting the theater arts experience in the lives of children and adults of Midcoast Maine.
 To achieve this vision, Heartwood has focused on youth and adult theater education, an annual performance schedule open to the public, and collaboration with professionals, students, adults, community members, community groups, and educational institutions.
 The creation of full theater arts/education facilities, with music, theater, rehearsal, technical, performance, and classroom space is the far reaching vision of this organization.

-Over its history, Heartwood has engaged roughly thousands of audience members, volunteer and professional performers, musicians, and technical artists, and has built a strong reputation as an important artistic force in midcoast Maine.
+Over its history, Heartwood has engaged thousands of audience members, volunteer and professional performers, musicians, and technical artists, and has built a strong reputation as an important artistic force in Midcoast Maine.

 Performances